jimhigson/oboe.js-dissertation/markdown/6_Conclusion.md

 The community reaction to Oboe has been overwhelmingly positive with several projects already adopting it and reporting performance gains which are large enough to be obvious.
-I feel that, while some attention should be given to optimisation under Firefox, this project meets all of its intended aims, presenting a REST client library which in the best case allows the network to be used much more efficiently and in the worse case is as good as the previous best solution.
+While some attention may be required for optimisation under Firefox, this project meets all of its intended aims, presenting a REST client library which in the best case allows the network to be used much more efficiently and in the worse case is as good as the previous best solution.
 At the same time